 If a customer is not satisfied with how a bet or a market has been settled then the customer should provide details of their grievance to Betfair via email at firstname.lastname@example.org or via the relevant country-specific Helpdesk email address or telephone number.
 Betfair shall use its reasonable endeavours to respond to queries of this nature within a few days (but intends in any event to respond to all such queries within 14 days of receipt).

 When a customer has exhausted the internal Betfair betting dispute process without a satisfactory outcome, they may submit their betting dispute to IBAS, the Independent Betting Adjudication Service, or to such other independent betting adjudication service that Betfair may recognise from time to time.

-For disputes relating to markets on Australian Events a customer can make a submission to the Tasmanian Gaming Commission.
+Customers of Betfair Pty Limited may refer disputes to the Northern Territory Racing Commission.
 For disputes relating to markets where the Malta Gaming Authority (MGA) have jurisdiction, a customer can make a submission directly to the MGA.
 For disputes relating to markets where the Gibraltar Gambling Commissioner (“GGC”) have jurisdiction, a customer can make a submission directly to the GGC.
 Further details about dispute resolution can be found here.